mikejlong60/functional-programming-book/README.md

 		1. Week 6 - laziness
 		1. Week 7 - tail recursion
 1. Stuff we will start talking about in a couple months.
 		1. What is referential transparency?
 Something is referentially transparent if it cannot be observed from the outside.
-Examples include local variables, writing to a hidden file(might cause a panic and crash with out od disk space but it's still transparent because no caller could observe this or affect the outcome).
+Examples include local variables, writing to a hidden file(might cause a panic and crash with out of disk space but it's still transparent because no caller could observe this or affect the outcome).
 		1. What is the substitution model?
     1. Recursion
 	    1. Why should you do it?